palmerhq/react-register-nodes/README.md

 # react-register-nodes

-Register a DOM nodes within a context.
+Register DOM nodes within a context.
 Helpful for UI where many siblings need to know about each other.
 A common example is scrolling to the first error after a form submission.

 ## Installation